A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning Criteria

 \subsection{Sensitivity and/or Saliency}

-Some works (\cite{lecun1989optimal,liebenwein2020provable,zhao2019variational}) utilize sensitivity and/or saliency to evaluate the importance of weights (or channels, filters, etc.).
-The definition of sensitivity or saliency may be different in prior works.
-For example, \citet{lecun1989optimal} define weight saliency as the loss change induced by pruning that weight.
-SNIP \cite{lee2019snip} proposes a saliency criterion called connection sensitivity criterion as the normalized magnitude of the derivatives $g_{j}$:
+Some works (\cite{lecun1989optimal,santacroce2023matters,zhao2019variational}) utilize sensitivity and/or saliency to evaluate the importance of weights (or filters, neurons, etc.).
+For example, \citet{lecun1989optimal} define weight saliency as the loss change induced by pruning that weight. \citet{lee2019snip} propose a saliency criterion called the connection sensitivity criterion as the normalized magnitude of the derivatives $g_{j}$:

-where $s_j$ is the sensitivity of the weight $j$, $\mathbf{w}$ is the networks weights, $g_{j}$ is the derivative of the loss $L(\mathbf{w}\odot \mathbf{m})$ w.r.t. $m_{j}$.
-The higher the sensitivity of weight, the more important it is.
-VCP \cite{zhao2019variational} reformulates the BN layer by extending the scale factor $\gamma$ on shift term $\beta$ that is treated as channel saliency.
+where $s_j$ is the sensitivity of $w_j$, $W$ represents the network's weights, $g_{j}$ is the derivative of the loss $\mathcal L(W\odot M)$ w.r.t. the mask $m_{j}$.
+The higher the sensitivity, the more important the weight is. \citet{zhao2019variational} reformulate the BN layer by extending the scale factor $\gamma$ on the shift term $\beta$, which is treated as channel saliency.
 They reformulate BN as follows: